ibrahimatay/ibrahimatay.github.io/_posts/2025-12-06-Database-Modernisation-Guide.md

 ### 4. Hidden Problems with Data Type Mismatches

-One of the most frequently overlooked issues in real projects is data type mismatch.
-A column that appears to contain numeric data might actually be defined as VARCHAR, or a date value might be stored as text.
+One of the most frequently overlooked issues in real projects is a data type mismatch.
+A column that appears to contain numeric data might actually be defined as `VARCHAR`, or `DATETIME` value might be stored as text.
 These decisions introduce implicit conversions, excessive CPU usage, and hard-to-trace errors.
 Automatic conversions performed by the database are not always a benefit and often hide the root cause of performance issues.

 ### 5. Considering Materialised Views